 9. PROHIBITED USE OF THE SERVICE.

-Customer shall use the Services only in a manner that fully complies with all Applicable Laws and the terms and conditions of this Agreement, including the AUP.
-Any use of the Services or any other action in violation of this Section 9 or that causes a disruption in the Vonage Business network integrity, or in Vonage Business’s determination threatens or compromises the security of Vonage Business, its vendors, its other customers or the Services whether directly or indirectly, is strictly prohibited and permits Vonage Business to suspend or terminate the Services without prior notice at the sole discretion of Vonage Business if such immediate suspension is required to protect Vonage Business, its vendors, its other customers, the Services or other third parties, otherwise Vonage Business may provide reasonable notice prior to suspension.
+Customer shall use the Services only in a manner that complies with all Applicable Laws and the terms and conditions of this Agreement, including the AUP.
+Any use of the Services or any other action in violation of this Section 9 or that causes a disruption in the Vonage Business network integrity, or in Vonage Business’ determination threatens or compromises the security of Vonage Business, its vendors, its other customers or the Services whether directly or indirectly, is strictly prohibited and permits Vonage Business to suspend the Services without prior notice at the sole discretion of Vonage Business if such immediate suspension is required to protect Vonage Business, its vendors, its other customers, the Services or other third parties, otherwise Vonage Business may provide reasonable notice prior to suspension.
 Customer further permits Vonage Business to disclose any information, including Customer Confidential Information, to necessary authorities or third parties.
 Vonage Business shall have the right, in its sole, but reasonably exercised discretion, not to accept, transmit or deliver any messages or content that it reasonably believes contains inappropriate content or that is, or could reasonably become, the subject of any legal, regulatory, or other governmental proceeding or process, including a law enforcement proceeding, process, or inquiry.
-Any use found to be inconsistent with the restrictions of this Section 9 may result in termination of the Services without prejudice to any other Vonage Business rights or remedies.

 10. FRAUDULENT USE OF SERVICE.

 Customer is solely responsible for any and all activities that occur under Customer’s account; Customer shall not transfer its login credentials accessing the Services to any third party.
 Customer agrees to notify Vonage Business if it becomes aware of any prohibited, fraudulent or unauthorized use of the Services, Customer’s account, Vonage Business Equipment or Customer Equipment.
 Vonage shall not be liable for any damages whatsoever resulting from any prohibited, fraudulent or unauthorized use of the Services, Customer’s account, Vonage Business Equipment or Customer Equipment, and Customer shall bear the risk of loss and assume all liability arising from any such prohibited, unauthorized or fraudulent usage, except to the extent such usage arose solely from Vonage Business’s gross negligence or willful misconduct.
 Any such prohibited, unauthorized or fraudulent use shall be deemed a material breach of the Agreement by Customer.
 Customer is responsible for implementing generally accepted security measures to protect all access points.
-Customer is responsible to secure all credentials used to access the Services, including credentials used by telephones or softphones and credentials used by end users or administrators, as well as the media access control (MAC address of telephones used by Customer).
+Customer is responsible to secure all credentials used to access the Services, including credentials used by telephones or softphones and credentials used by end users or administrators, as well as the media access control (MAC) address of telephones used by Customer).
 Customer is also solely responsible for terminating credentials and access for any end users no longer authorized by Customer to use the Services.
 Customer acknowledges that placing telephones on a publicly accessible internet protocol address or a publicly accessible network will subject the Customer to a higher level of risk for fraudulent activity.
 Customer shall not be excused from paying for Services or any portion thereof on the basis that fraudulent calls, and any charges associated with such calls (e.g. long distance charges), comprised a corresponding portion of the Services.
 In the event Vonage Business discovers or has reason to believe (i) suspicious or fraudulent calls being made, (ii) calling patterns or volumes materially outside of Customer’s regular usage patterns or (iii) other usage in violation of the AUP, Customer consents to Vonage Business taking actions it deems reasonably necessary (including temporary suspension of the affected Service or blocking or limiting access to particular calling numbers or geographic areas), without notice to Customer, to prevent such calls from taking place, if such immediate suspension is required to protect Vonage Business, its vendors, its other customers, the Services or other third parties; otherwise Vonage Business may provide reasonable notice prior to suspension.
-Customer acknowledges and agrees that Vonage Business: (a) is under no obligation to do so, but may: (a) upon request investigate the authenticity of calls charged to Customer's account, (b) is under no obligation to take action to prevent such calls from being made, and (c) is not liable for any fraudulent calls processed by Vonage Business and billed to Customer's account unless such calls are the result of Vonage Business’ gross negligence or willful misconduct.
+Customer acknowledges and agrees that Vonage Business is under no obligation to do so, but may: (a) upon request investigate the authenticity of calls charged to Customer's account, (b) take action to prevent such calls from being made, and (c) is not liable for any fraudulent calls processed by Vonage Business and billed to Customer's account unless such calls are the result of Vonage Business’ gross negligence or willful misconduct.

 11. NO RESALE.